dacba/Stellaris-Signal-to-Noise-Ratio-Macro/README.md

 Fiji/ImageJ Stellaris StN Ratio Macro
 =============

+#This README is out of date and no longer applies to the current version

-This repository contains the Crazydot.ijm macro for Fiji/ImageJ This macro calculates the signal to noise ratio of a Stellaris RNA FISH Experiment given the raw .nd2 files.
+This repository contains the SNR.ijm macro for Fiji/ImageJ This macro calculates the signal to noise ratio of a Stellaris RNA FISH Experiment given the raw .nd2 files.

 ## How it works: